zkytony/koolio/docs/code_docs/models.md

 ## Favorite

-The Favorite model is used for _many to many_ relationship between `favorited_decks` and `favoring_users`
+The Favorite model is used for _amny to many_ relationship between `favorited_decks` and `favoring_users`

 ## Relationship